 Now Accepting New Gardeners!

 Each year the plots are first offered to those who had them last year.
 After that, any open plots are re-assigned based upon a waiting list kept by Essex Junction Recreation & Parks.
-To be added to the waitlist please contact the office at 802-878-1376 or email@example.com.
-The office is open from 8am-4pm Monday-Friday, but in-person service window hours are from 10-2, Monday-Friday.
+To be added to the waitlist please contact the office at 802-878-1375 or firstname.lastname@example.org.
+The office is open from 8am-4pm Monday-Friday.
 We will begin working through the waitlist in mid-March.

 General Garden Information:

 - Each site has one or more volunteer Garden Coordinators who help to keep the garden organized and the gardeners informed.
 They are the main contact for any questions or concerns that may arise.
-If you are interested in becoming a Site Leader, please contact Kirsten Santor at firstname.lastname@example.org.
+If you are interested in becoming a coordinator, please contact Kirsten Santor at email@example.com.